- Proposed in the early 2000’s as a full memorial and prayer garden.

 - He was a former professor at Virginia Polytechnic Institute and State University (Virginia Tech)

-- A portrait painted by local artist and church member Judy Meyler a few years before his death of Dr. Blaser and his wife of 73 years Catherine hangs in the hallway between the Fellowship Hall and the cross hallway to the classrooms
+- A portrait painted by local artist and church member Judy Meyler a few years before his death of Dr. Blaser with his wife of 73 years, Catherine, hangs in the hallway between the Fellowship Hall and the cross hallway to the classrooms

 - Known to all simply as “Roy”, he was a great humanitarian and a lover of hugs.

 Roy earned his Bachelor of Science from the University of Nebraska, his Master of Science from Rutgers University, and his Ph.D. from NC State University, where he researched plants and soils to grow better pastures to develop forage feeding systems for the efficient production of meat and milk.
 This work was sponsored at various times by the University of Florida, Cornell University, and Virginia Tech.
 In addition to being a professor, Roy was a consultant for the Rockefeller Foundation and traveled throughout the world, concentrating in South America, to help teach farmers to feed their people more efficiently.
 He wrote over 250 professional journal articles and textbook chapters.